 - Large size: more than 15g

 Saffron bulbs taken out of the ground for sale are usually 8 to 30g.
 8 to 12g is the median size group, and the upper than 12g is the large size group.
-If Crocus Sativus bulbs size is more than 8g, it can grow and produce flowers, so if you want saffron, care about corms size.
+If Crocus Sativus bulbs size is more than 8g, it can grow and produce flowers, so if you want to have saffron threads, care about corms size.

 The best size for greenhouse saffron cultivation is more than 15g.
 In other words, the best size for saffron bulbs for greenhouse saffron is 15 to 30g, and a saffron corm with 25g weight can produce a high amount of saffron flowers. (maybe 12 flowers)